XuehaiPan/nvitop/README.md

 This project is currently in the *beta phase*, most features have been tested on Linux.
 If you are using Windows with CUDA-capable GPUs, please submit feedback on the issue page, thank you very much!

-If this repo is useful to you, please star ⭐️ it to let more people kown 🤗.
+If this repo is useful to you, please star ⭐️ it to let more people know 🤗.

 ## Features